AkhileshPokale30/AkhileshPokale-IND/README.md

 # Hello
 Hey!
 I am Akhilesh Pokale, Currently studying at Vellore Institute Of Technology, Bhopal.
-I am intrested in the CTF, Forinsics and Cyrptograpy.
+I am intrested in the CTF, Forensics and Cyrptograpy.
 Currently learning the python in depth.

 # My Profile